axiom-data-science/portal-docs/how-to/catalog/search-catalog.rst

 	* Using the ``Access method`` option, you can select data service method from which data layers can be downloaded from the catalog.

+For more information about what kinds of data can be searched from the catalog, please see the :ref:`catalog-overview` page.